THE YACHT

 Plumbing and ventilation

 General.
-The sea cocks for all through-hull connections, except exhaust line, are Blake’s of bronze, finished flush with the outside hull (one was replaced with a ball vlve skin fitting in 2010).
-The inboard side of the sea cocks are fitted with nipples long enough to take two hose clamps.
+The sea cocks for all through-hull connections, except exhaust line, are Blake’s of bronze, finished flush with the outside hull (one was replaced with a ball valve skin fitting 11/2010).
+The inboard side of the sea cocks are fitted with barbs long enough to take two hose clamps.
 Wooden bungs are attached to all sea cocks.
 The sea water hoses are made of reinforced PVC tubing and the freshwater hoses of nylon or copper tubing.
 All fuel and water tanks are of welded stainless steel an provided with baffles, hand hole, sounding plug and vent pipes.
-The shower sumps are of GRP, integrated with the molded floor liner.
+The shower sumps are of GRP, integrated with the moulded floor liner.

 The fresh water system

 has heated and pressurized water.
-In addition to the pressurised automatic system there is a foot operated back up system to the outlets in the heads and the galley.
+In addition to the pressurised automatic system there is a foot operated backup system to the outlets in the heads and the galley.
 There are also foot operated sea water faucets in all these areas.
-The tank capacity is 1.080 liters in three tanks with one filler through a valve chest under the galley floorboards.
-Hot water is provided by a 40 liters water heater connected to the main engine’s heat exchanger.
+The tank capacity is 1.080 litres in three tanks with one filler through a valve chest under the galley floorboards.
+Hot water is provided by a 40-litre water heater connected to the main engine’s heat exchanger.
 It can be powered also by AC power when shore power is in use, drawing 1.700 W. In addition to the showers in the heads there is a shower in the cockpit.
 At the bow is also an outlet for connecting a hose to pressurized sea water for deck washing and cleaning of the anchor and chain.
-This hose is often used for taking sea water showers on hot days on longer passages.
+This hose is often used for taking sea water showers on deck on hot days on longer passages.

 Drainage.

 The galley sinks are drained trough a sea cock with outlet below the waterline.
-The wash basins and showers drain to respective sump tank, each with about 80 liters capacity.
+The wash basins and showers drain to respective sump tank, each with about 80 litres capacity.
 The sump tanks have dual discharge pumps, manual and electric with vacuum switches, with outlets above the water line.
-The bilge is emptied by three pumps: one manual in the cockpit and an other one below plus one electric with automation.
+The bilge is emptied by three pumps: one manual in the cockpit and another one below plus one electric with automation.
 All bilge pump outlets are above the water line.
 The cockpit has two drains with outlets below the waterline.
 The freezer and fridge have a drainage tank below the galley floor boards.
-We are trying to keep the bildge area as dry as possible.
-Therefore rainwater from the main mast is directed by a hose to a separate drainage jug in the bildge.
-A similar arrangement will be installed for the stuffing box and rudder shaft.
+We are trying to keep the bilge area as dry as possible.
+Therefore rainwater from the main mast is directed by a hose to a separate drainage jug in the bilge.

 Heads.
-The forward head is manual and the aft head is electrically operated with a macerator.
-The capacity of the head holding tank, connected to the forward head, is around 100 liters.
+The heads are presently manually operated.
+The aft head was earlier electrically operated and the wiring has been left in place to make it easy to install an electric toilet with a macerator again, if desired.
+The capacity of the head holding tank (new 2011), connected to the forward head, is around 100 litres.
 The head can be emptied either directly over board or into the holding tank, which in turn can be discharged either over board or through a suction line and a connection on deck to pump-out facilities ashore, where available.
+All hoses were replaced in December 2011.
 There is a written Waste Management Plan established aboard.

 Propane

-for cooking is provided by two 9 kg bottles located in the drained forepeak locker.
-Each tank has its own regulator and switch.
+for cooking is provided by two 9 kg bottles located in the drained forepeak locker (there is space for three bottles, see photo).
 Gas flow is controlled by a solenoid controlled magnetic switch situated in the locker and activated by a rocker switch in the galley where there also is an additional mechanical switch.
 A gas detector is placed in the bilge.
 We also have a barbecue grill on the stern push pit, powered by propane.

 Cooling and heating.